decentralized-identity/keri/docs/Q-and-A-Security.md

 Look for more info in the KERI slidedeck ["KERI for the DIDified"]({to do}).

+## ***Q: Identifiers aren’t self-managing or self-certifying.
+That’s just not a thing?!
+_Identifiers are managed by systems and humans using systems.
+Identifiers are not actors.
+That sort of slippery language is the kind of meaningless hyperbole that borders on disingenuous._

+{TBW prio 1}

 # Q&A section Event logs

 ## *Q: What is a Key Event Log?